mjbradvica/personal-website-articles/2023/specify-typescript-generics.md

 What do you thing the return type is?

-You think it would be a ComputedRef of type string, but the type is actually:
+You may think it is a ComputedRef of type string, but the type is actually:

 ```typescript
 ComputedRef<"" | "valid">